Good place to practice!

-Other Thoughts: I gave this course a 1 because Hole 9 is kinda fun and the baskets really are great.
-The rest is just flat and short and tame.
-It's on such a tiny property that it doesn't really feel like a course at all.
+Other Thoughts: It's on such a tiny property that it doesn't really feel like a course at all.
 It feels more like a skills test course.
 A couple of baskets are very close to the fence (less than 10 feet I think) on the property line and the dogs on the other side don't seem real friendly---I wouldn't hop the fence if I threw over.

 1 of 2 people found this review helpful.

 Pros: Well designed course for maximum fun in a tiny footprint.
 I took my wife, who doesn't play much, and she enjoyed it so much we played it twice.
 Very recommended course for beginners to enjoy without having to throw 300+, yet still still enough challenge, due to trees and odd shaped lines, to keep better players in the fun zone.
 Very pretty little course, well kept grass, nice old trees.

 Very nice baskets that were in perfect condition.
 Overall this course was fun to play and not too taxing, even for a beginner, ultra-casual player (the wife), or a kid.